Biden leaves door open for Senate changes to advance agenda

-The 78-year-old president also for the first time said his “plan is to run for reelection, that is my expectation.”

-Even as his administration navigates the COVID-19 pandemic and the resulting economic damage, Biden is grappling with a host of pressing issues, including a pair of mass shootings, rising international tensions, early signs of divisions within his party and increasing numbers of migrants crossing the southern border.
+Even as his administration navigates the COVID-19 pandemic and the resulting economic damage, Biden is grappling with how to deliver on a host of big promises despite a razor-thin Senate majority.
+He teased that changes to Senate rules that would allow bills to pass with fewer votes may be necessary for him to achieve some of those goals.

-The president preached the political expedience of caution in the face of mounting impatience among progressive voters eager for action on his ambitious legislative agenda.
-He teased changes to the congressional filibuster if necessary to achieve some of those goals.
+“If there’s complete lockdown and chaos, as a consequence of the filibuster, then we’re going to have to go beyond what I’m talking about,” he said at the Thursday news conference.

+Despite strong poll numbers, Biden faces headwinds in delivering on his ambitious legislative agenda.
+His party's congressional majorities are narrow, Republican opposition appears entrenched and not all Democrats are aligned in reforming Senate rules on the filibuster.

-Biden at first backed a modification — but not elimination — of the arcane procedural tactic, which stands in the way of getting the president’s agenda through the deadlocked Senate.
+Biden at first backed a modification — but not elimination — of the arcane procedural tactic.
 But he then suggested, at least on certain issues, he would go further, saying the filibuster — which requires 60 votes to pass legislation in the Senate — was being “abused in a gigantic way” by Republicans.

-“If there’s complete lockdown and chaos, as a consequence of the filibuster, then we’re going to have to go beyond what I’m talking about,” he said.

 “I want to get things done.
 I want to get them done consistent with what we promised the American people,” said Biden, who spent decades in the Senate.
 “I am going to say something outrageous: I have never been particularly poor at calculating how to get things done in the United States Senate.”